 Right, it does take some time to make.
 But I like being in the kitchen, at least now that the temperature dropped to reasonable instead of full blast.

 Begin with the tart shells.

 Sift flour, sugar and salt into a large bowl.
 Add cubed cold butter and mix with low speed (on handheld mixer or stand mixer), mix until it resembles fine breadcrumbs.
-Add 1 tbsp of cold water at the time into the bowl.
-Mix lighty with your hands, that way it’s easier to spot the right texture.
+Add 1 tablespoon of cold water at the time into the bowl.
+Mix lighty with your hands, that way it's easier to spot the right texture.
 Mix until you can form a ball.
 But do not over work it or it will become tough.

 I like to take a scale and weigh the dough (about 500 gr) and divide it into 6-8 smaller balls.
 Makes it easier to work with later.
 Flatten each ball into a disc and wrap it in plastic.
 Refrigerate 30-60 minutes before using.
 Longer is also fine.

 Note: I divided into 8 balls, and you can see I hadn't enough to fill the entire pan, so you might decide to divide into 6 or 7.